PurpurMC/PurpurDocs/mkdocs/purpurextras/configuration.md

 ### enabled

-If enabled, players will be able to shift-right click on sand and gravel with items in their hands to create suspicious blocks and put held item inside.
+If set to `true`, players will be able to shift-right click on sand and gravel with items in their hands to create suspicious blocks and put held item inside.
 Held item will disappear from player's hand and will be added as loot inside the suspicious block.
 Only one item can be added per block.

 ## creeper-squid